afifshomali/ObsidianVault/STAT 448/Chapter 4.md

 ## Two-Way Anova
 ![[Pasted image 20240208151515.png]]
 ![[Pasted image 20240208151525.png]]
+Usually start from main effects model & then try to simplify it in case interaction terms don't have any effects.
+The interaction model is the more general additive model.
 ![[Pasted image 20240208151554.png]]
+$\hat\mu$ is the global sample mean.
+The $\hat\alpha_i$ is calculated by taking the mean of the group/level & subtracting the global mean, so that becomes the effect on the mean cause by that group/level.
 ![[Pasted image 20240208151600.png]]
+This looks at every single term in the model to check whether each individual term is zero or something significant.
+The $SS_{total} = SS_{model} + SS_{error}$ .
+The $SS_{model}$ is the sum of squares for all the terms without the error.
+In this example those terms are A, B and AB.
 ![[Pasted image 20240208151606.png]]
 ## F-Test
 ![[Pasted image 20240208151639.png]]
 ![[Pasted image 20240208151645.png]]